Van-Goghbot/the-coderoom/docs/home.rst

 Overview
 -------------
-This project aimed to use 3D Kinematics principles to get a robot to plan and lay out custom dominoes paths.
+This project aimed to use 3D Kinematics principles to get a robot to plan and lay out custom domino paths.
 Foam bricks were used as the dominoes, and we wanted the robot to collaborate with you to decide upon a path, leaving the fun of knocking over the path to you.

-We had a choice of two robots, the Baxter robot and the Panda robot.
+We had a choice of two robots: the Baxter robot and the Panda robot.
 We decided that Baxter robot, known familiarly as DE-NIRO (Design Engineering Natural Interaction RObot),  would be the best choice as our desired task required a large workspace that the Panda robot could not reach and because DE-NIRO has two arms enabling  the sequence to be completed faster.
 Risk minimisation was also implemented to add robustness.
 This enabled DE-NIRO to place the bricks from the inside out with a delay between the arms to avoid collision.

 Videos
 -------------